Voice Typing for Cursor

 Double-Tap to Send

 The feature developers love most: double-tap your hotkey to automatically press Enter.
-Dictate your prompt and send it to Cursor in one motion - completely hands-free.
+Dictate your prompt and send it to Cursor in one motion.

 Single tap starts recording.
 Double-tap stops, transcribes, and sends.
 Perfect for rapid iteration with Cursor's AI.